Canon 1D vs SX60

 The Canon EOS-1D and the Canon PowerShot SX60 HS are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
 The 1D is a DSLR, while the SX60 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a 1/2.3-inch (SX60) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the SX60 provides 14.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the SX60 provides 14.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D and the Canon SX60 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX60 is considerably smaller (52 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the SX60 does not feature any corresponding weather-sealing.